-SOKENDAI requires that all students buy the "Personal Accident Insurance for Students Pursing Education and Research" ("Gakkensai") and the "Third Party Liability Insurance Incident to Disaster and Accident Insurance for Student Education and Research" ("Futaibaiseki") offered by the Japan Educational Exchanges and Services (JEES) as security against accidents.
+SOKENDAI requires that all students buy the "Personal Accident Insurance for Students Pursing Education and Research" ("Gakkensai") and the "Liability Insurance Coupled with Gakkensai" ("Futaibaiseki") offered by the Japan Educational Exchanges and Services (JEES) as security against accidents.

-At the time of enrollment, students must buy these insurances for the standard period of attendance at school (3 years for 3-year doctoral program students and 5 years for 5-year doctoral program students).
+At the time of enrollment, students must buy these insurances for the standard duration of study at school (3 years for 3-year doctoral program students and 5 years for 5-year doctoral program students).
 If a student continues to be enrolled after the insurance period expires, the student must pay the additional premium to extend the insurance period.